Florida Megaregion: Population and Geography

-The Florida Megaregion is one of the most populous urban regions in the United States, with an estimated population of approximately 21.5 million as of 2023, of which 17.3 million reside in its core metropolitan statistical areas: Miami-Fort Lauderdale-West Palm Beach, Orlando-Kissimmee-Sanford, and Tampa-St. Petersburg-Clearwater.
+The Florida Megaregion is one of the most populous urban regions in the United States, with an estimated population of approximately 21.5 million as of 2023, of which 17.3 million reside in its core metropolitan statistical areas: Miami-Fort Lauderdale-West Palm Beach, Orlando-Kissimmee-Sanford, Tampa-St. Petersburg-Clearwater, and Jacksonville.
 The region has experienced significant population growth, driven by domestic and international migration, particularly to South Florida and the Interstate 4 (I-4) corridor.
 Miami-Dade County alone accounts for nearly 2.7 million residents, while the Tampa and Orlando metropolitan areas each contribute over 3 million, reflecting rapid urbanization and suburban expansion.
 Demographic trends indicate a diverse population, with significant Hispanic and Latino communities in Miami, alongside growing retiree populations in areas like Lee and Collier counties, and a younger workforce drawn to Orlando's tourism and tech sectors.

-Geographically, the Florida Megaregion spans approximately 35,000 square miles across southern and central Florida, encompassing a network of counties including Miami-Dade, Broward, Palm Beach, Orange, Hillsborough, Pinellas, Polk, Brevard, Lee, Seminole, Osceola, and Collier, among others.
+Geographically, the Florida Megaregion spans approximately 35,000 square miles across southern and central Florida, encompassing a network of counties including Miami-Dade, Broward, Palm Beach, Orange, Hillsborough, Pinellas, Polk, Brevard, Lee, Seminole, Osceola, Duval and Collier, among others.
 The region's boundaries are defined by urban connectivity rather than strict political lines, centered around the I-4 corridor linking Tampa and Orlando and the Interstate 95 corridor along the Atlantic coast.

 The megaregion's geography presents both opportunities and challenges.
 Its coastal location supports major ports like the Port of Miami and Port Everglades, facilitating trade with Latin America and the Caribbean.
 However, low elevation and proximity to the coast make the region highly vulnerable to sea level rise, storm surges, and hurricanes, with cities like Miami identified as among the most at-risk globally for climate change impacts.